 On April 13, 1874, a fire broke out in the “Hale House,” which stood on Washington Street, and spread rapidly.
 Although every effort was made to check its progress, the Hale House, Brown’s Hall, and eight or nine other buildings were destroyed before it could be extinguished.

-Soon afterward, the grasshopper plague followed, which affected a severe blow to Junction City, but the entire State was devastated.
-However, the city bravely survived and, by the end of 1875 and was once again on the high road to prosperity.
+Soon afterward, the grasshopper plague followed, which dealt a severe blow to Junction City and devastated the entire State.
+However, the city bravely survived and, by the end of 1875, was once again on the high road to prosperity.

 The two and three-story red brick Bartell House hotel was built in 1878 on the same site as where the Hale House had stood.
 Designed by E.T.
 Carr, the Bartell House was constructed by local businessmen A.H.
 Bartell and John K. Wright to replace the Hale House.
 The brick building with limestone detailing combined the Italianate and Romanesque styles.
 It featured 66 rooms, a kitchen, parlors, offices, and a dining room with murals painted by Junction City artist Bertrand Hartman.
 Street-level shops spanned Washington and 6th Streets.
 Over the years, these spaces included the post office, a barbershop, a cigar shop, a candy shop, a music store, a drug store, and others.
 The Bartell House opened for business in January 1879.
 The city also had another excellent hotel called the Pacific House, a frame building of good size described as “neatly and comfortably furnished and well kept.”